Why Workplace Analytics Platforms Will Be Your Most Impactful Investment

 This is the moment for corporate real estate leaders to demonstrate that a dynamic workplace that meets the new needs of the new way of working is a competitive advantage and critical to a company’s overall success.

-Here are 4 ways a workplace analytics platform can help.
+4 ways a workplace analytics platform can help optimize both real estate and employee investment

-1. Reframe the workplace as a value creator, instead of a cost burden
+1. Provide analytics to reframe the workplace as a business value creator, instead of a cost burden

 Research has shown that companies delivering a great employee experience outperform the S&P 500 by 122%.
 And companies with highly engaged workforces are 21% more profitable than those with poor engagement.